Indo–German Help for Children (Regd.)

 Lengsdorfer Hauptstrasse 44, D–53127 Bonn / Germany

-The Indo-German Help for Children (IGHC) was established on 08 May 1995 and is registered with the District Court, Bonn / Germany (No. 6979) IGHC has been recognised by the German Government (BMZ) as well as by the German Tax Office Bonn (No. 206/5855/0697) as Charity Institution.
+Indo-German Help for Children (IGHC) was established on 08 May 1995 and is registered with the District Court, Bonn / Germany (No. 6979).
+IGHC has been recognised by the German Government (BMZ) as well as by the German Tax Office Bonn (No. 206/5855/0697) as Charity Institution.
 The amounts donated for the Association are tax-free in Germany.

-The main aims of IGHC are: Useful help for Children and Youths in India; provide accommodation for needy children in Children Villages with family atmosphere or in Homes and give them proper education according to their capacity.
+The main aims of IGHC are: Useful help for Children and Youths in India; provide accommodation for needy children in Children’s Villages with family atmosphere or in Homes and give them proper education according to their capacity.
 Help children without high school studies by giving Vocational Training in different fields; Find genuine and estimable sponsorships for the children and youths in Children Villages and Homes; Promote self-help income projects; Help to promote worthy social projects of the Indian Partners.

 IGHC has no Administrative Expenses.
 Each and every Cent donated will be spent in full for the benefit of the children in India who are in need of help.